-Voter suppression is easily defined: "http://en.wikipedia.org/wiki/Votersuppression" Wikipedia defines it as a strategy to influence the outcome of an election by discouraging or preventing people from exercising their right to vote.
+Voter suppression tactics are easily defined as strategies to influence the outcome of an election by discouraging or preventing people from exercising their right to vote.
 Throughout American history this ugly practice has endured and been employed generation after generation.
 Some of the historical schemes of voter suppression include the “grandfather clause”, literacy tests, poll taxes and constitutional quizzes.
 It’s worth mentioning that most of these schemes were targeted at black voters but impacted whites also, as some whites were unable to meet some of the requirements.

-Today the most notable voter suppression strategy is the requirement of voter identification.
-In reality, the voter ID suppression is really just the tip of the iceberg.
-You’ll soon see that there are countless other strategies to suppress voting and there are many schemes yet to be revealed.
+The voter ID suppression is really just the tip of the iceberg.
+We have recently seen that there are countless other strategies to suppress voting and there are many schemes yet to be revealed.

 In the 2010 Maryland gubernatorial election the Republicans placed thousands of Election Day robocalls to Democratic voters telling them the Democratic candidate had already won.

 Over the past few weeks we’ve dealt with general reach of current voter suppression activities, defined voter suppression and given many examples that show what it looks like.
 Next week we will go “beyond describing the problem” and making suggestions about what a response should look like.
 We will focus on educating, organizing and mobilizing.